ory/hydra/README.md

 * The REST API documentation is available at [Apiary](http://docs.hdyra.apiary.io).

 ### Installation

+There are various ways of installing hydra on your system.

+#### Download binaries

 The client and server **binaries are downloadable at [releases](https://github.com/ory-am/hydra/releases)**.
 There is currently no installer available.
 You have to add the hydra binary to the PATH environment variable yourself or put